 The osteopathic philosophy is that the body functions as a unit.
-Therefore, to aid optimal health and improve function, treatment must incorporate taking a holistic, whole body approach.
-On many occasions, the site of pain is not always the source of pain, so from an osteopathic point of view other structures of the body may need to be examined and treated to aid recovery.
-For example, sometimes pain that is occurring in the knee may be due to dysfunction in the hip even if there is no pain in the hip.
+Therefore, to aid optimal health and improve function, osteopathy treatment must incorporate taking a holistic, whole body approach.
+Often, the site of pain is not always the source of pain, so from an osteopathic point of view, other structures of the body may need to be examined and treated to aid recovery.
+For example, sometimes pain that is occurring in the knee may be associated with dysfunction in the hip even if the hip is not painful.

 Osteopaths undertake a 4-year full-time master’s program with a comprehensive study of anatomy, physiology and pathology and 2 years supervised clinical practice of at least 1000 hours.
 In addition to academic proficiency, to be able to practice as an osteopathy a final competence exam in which 3 examiners assesses the practical competency of an individual must be.
 At the BCOM, a naturopathic diploma is also awarded of which learning consists of nutrition, lifestyle and stress management.

 The General Osteopathic Council

 By law, individuals wishing call themselves an osteopath must be registered with the General Osteopathic Council (GOsC), in addition to completing an osteopathic degree.
 The GOsC was formed under the Osteopaths Act (1993) to regulate and promote the profession.
 This is to ensure the highest standards of safety, proficiency and continued professional development are maintained.